containers/podman/docs/source/markdown/podman-build.1.md

 When the URL is an archive, the contents of the URL is downloaded to a temporary location and extracted before execution.

-When the URL is an Containerfile, the Containerfile is downloaded to a temporary location.
+When the URL is a Containerfile, the Containerfile is downloaded to a temporary location.

 When a Git repository is set as the URL, the repository is cloned locally and